 I moved to Thamesmead in 2003, relocating from other sides of South East London so it didn’t feel like much of a transition, but this place very quickly became a home.
 I’ve been to church and three schools in Thamesmead while the vast majority of my friends growing up also live in the surrounding area.
 Let me be the first to tell you: it is no promised land.
-Dubbed as ‘one of the most deprived places in the UK’ in a 2016 BBC documentary, and with a terrible history or gang violence and racism, the area certainly isn’t without its blemishes.
+Dubbed as ‘one of the most deprived places in the UK’ in a 2016 BBC documentary, and with a terrible history of gang violence and racism, the area certainly isn’t without its blemishes.
 “Thirty-six soldiers at your block fam!” and £1 for two wings and chips recall memories of a far from idyllic upbringing but one that finely shaped me into the person I am today.

 Now I’m no historian, but it would feel remiss of me to not give you brief context of Thamesmead’s origins.
 This is a town built on marshland, soft earth with high flood risks.
 If you’re architecturally minded you’ll notice how a number of Thamesmead houses and structures are built a level above the ground with elevated walkways.
-Dubbed as the ‘town of the twenty-first century’, the tower block aesthetic was largely seen as the beginning of the future of housing in London.
+Primed as the ‘town of the twenty-first century’, the tower block aesthetic was largely seen as the beginning of the future of housing in London.
 Around the time, similar estates began to prop up in areas like Peckham (where I lived before moving to Thamesmead) and neighbouring Elephant & Castle.
 However, rows of high-rise pillars closely became associated with relative poverty and social inequality.
 A large influx of West Africans largely from Nigeria in the mid 90s created a diverse culture in a town with a marred history of racism.
 Caught in-between two boroughs of Greenwich and Bexley, Thamesmead often fell by the wayside, over-looked and under-developed.
 Giving rise to youth crime and growing tensions between inhabitants, often clashes driven by race.
-In less that 25 years Thamesmead went from a town of promise to a blemish on the map of Greater London, the lack of investment is exemplified by it being the largest town in South London without a train station.
+In less than 25 years Thamesmead went from a town of promise to a blemish on the map of Greater London, the lack of investment is exemplified by it being the largest town in South London without a train station.

 We can often look at the past through rose-tinted lenses.
 One look into the rear-view mirror of my time in Thamesmead paints a very different picture from the challenging social environment that we actually faced.
 Insufficient transport links, underperforming schools and stark welfare challenges all pointed to the fact that the area and the wider region were in need of serious intervention.
 Fast-forward to the present day and the housing projects are now underway, families have been relocated and the destruction sites are gradually being replaced with new apartment blocks.
 With all of this going on, I can’t help but feel a deep loss of identity, community and the very factors that made my ‘ends’ a home.